Philip Kerr, 11th Marquess of Lothian: Initial hesitation to give up British bases

-In the summer of 1940, Lothian served as the main British negotiator for the destroyers-for-bases deal.
-Roosevelt was concerned that if he was seen as too generous with the British that if might hamper his chances of being reelected, and as result, the Americans drove a hard bargain, saying the American people would only support the deal if the British made all the concessions.
-Churchill told the Canadian prime William Lyon Mackenzie King: "We must be careful not to let the Americans view too complacently the prospect of a British collapse out of which they would get the British fleet and the guardianship of the British empire minus Great Britain".
+Churchill told the Canadian prime minister William Lyon Mackenzie King: "We must be careful not to let the Americans view too complacently the prospect of a British collapse out of which they would get the British fleet and the guardianship of the British empire minus Great Britain".
 On 6 June 1940, Churchill in a dispatch to Washington told Lothian to tell Roosevelt that his government would not sign an armistice with Germany and to warn Roosevelt that if the Reich conquered the United Kingdom, a "Quisling government" would be installed in London that would hand over the Royal Navy's ships to Germany.
-Churchill later wrote of Lothian: "Airey, light, aloof, dignified, censorious, yet in a light and gay manner, Lothian had always been good company.
-Now, under the same hammer that smote us all, I found an earnest, deeply-stirred man.
-He was primed with every aspect and detail of the American attitude.
-He won nothing, but goodwill and confidence in Washington by his handling of the Destroyers-for-Bases negotiations.
-He was fresh from intimate contact with the president, with whom he had established a warm personal friendship".